GarrettAlbright/MGCDB/README.md

 MGCDB will automatically select which games to find updates for based on which games are new and haven't been updated yet (eg, they were just inserted with the `newgames` task), followed by those that have gone the longest since their last update.
 Games which have been updated in the last 24 hours will never be included.

+### `updateownership`

+Resynchronizes the game ownership records for a user; in other words, adds new games to the list of games that they own.
+Note that only users who have not had their ownership resynchronized in over 1 day (24 hours, give or take DST hijinks) will be updated.

 ## Step-by-step installation & operation

 1. Ensure you have Java 11 or newer and Maven installed on your system via your package/port manager of choice.